jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/central-european-university.md

 (d) Students whose work involves ethical issues and who do not receive adequate training on these issues in other form, e.g. as part of their courses are also asked to complete the training (see also below in 5.1).

-3. Persons/bodies at CEU with a responsibility to identify ethical issues in research
+#### 3. Persons/bodies at CEU with a responsibility to identify ethical issues in research

 The ERC constitutes the highest instance regarding the identification of ethical issues and ethical review of research at CEU.
 In addition, the following persons/bodies may be involved in the identification/review process:

-3.1 Master’s/PhD Dissertations/Research:
+#### 3.1 Master’s/PhD Dissertations/Research:

+Academic supervisors;
+Heads of Departments/Programs;
+Academic program committees (e.g. Departmental Doctoral Committees); specialized Ethical Research Committees4;
+Dissertation committees;

 3.2 Research conducted by/headed by Academic Staff Members: